kevin-montrose/Sigil/README.markdown

   - More than ~100 labels and branches
   - Methods with more than ~10,000 instructions

-Some costly optimizations can be disabled via the OptimizationOptions enumeration.
+Some costly optimizations can be disabled via the OptimizationOptions enumeration, and some validation steps can be deferred via the ValidationOptions enumeration.